Difficulty speaking (dysarthria)

 - if you don't understand what they're trying to communicate, don't pretend you understand as this can be patronising – it's always best to be honest

-- if necessary, seek clarification by asking yes/no questions or paraphrasing – for example, say: "Did you ask me if I'd done the shopping?"
+- if you need to clarify what they're saying asking yes/no questions or try paraphrasing, for example, say: "Did you ask me if I'd done the shopping?"